pcafrica/advanced_programming_2023-2024/lectures/08/08-c++_libraries.md

 _class: titlepage
 -->

-# What is a library
+# What is a library?

 ---

 # What is a library?

 A library is a collection of pre-written code or routines that can be reused by computer programs.
-These libraries typically contain functions, classes, and procedures that perform common tasks, allowing developers to save time and effort by leveraging existing code rather than writing everything from scratch.
+These libraries typically contain functions, variables, classes, and procedures that perform common tasks, allowing developers to save time and effort by leveraging existing code rather than writing everything from scratch.

 Libraries can be specific to a programming language or more general-purpose, applicable across different languages.
-Examples include the Standard Template Library (STL) in C++, the Java Standard Library, and the Python Standard Library.
+Examples include the Standard Template Library (STL) in C++, the Java Class Library, and the Python Standard Library.
 Additionally, there are third-party libraries created by developers and organizations to extend the capabilities of programming languages or frameworks.

 ---